Arjun Kapoor Hits Back At 'Panipat' Memes: These Trolls Need A 'Jadoo Ki Jhappi'

 'You Should Leave Arjun Kapoor & The Story Apart'

 "I think Rajkumar Hirani made a nice film about giving 'jadoo ki jhappi' and I think these trolls need that.
-We shouldn't forget that these men made.
+We shouldn't forget the sacrifices that these men made.
 You should leave Arjun Kapoor and the story apart.
 It's too much of a muddled mess of not giving respect to where it's due," concluded the actor.

 Panipat Memes Flood Twitter After Trailer Release; Arjun Kapoor Gets Trolled Mercilessly